SaharCarmel/SaharCarmel.github.io/_pages/about.md

 ## Entrepreneur

-I'm an entrepreneur by heart, my
+I'm an entrepreneur by heart, built couple of companies built to solve problems, so far none of them succeeded.
+If you have an interesting idea, contact me and let's talk.

 ## Father